strauberly/tons-of-tacos-v1.2/DEV-JOURNAL.md

 ---

+-- 11 Jul 2023 --

+- Encountered oddities while running test cases through postman in exception handling for un-found menu item entities.
+These have been resolved.
+- Junit tests performing as expected for exception handling.
+- Application test run through postman successful.
+- Commencing clean up and refactor.

 -- 6 Jul 2023 --

 - Currently all 44 tests for input and output validation operating as expected for all current customer and owner functions.
 Whew!